BenLangmead/bowtie2/MANUAL.markdown

 sometimes with `gmake`) with no arguments.
 If building with MinGW, run `make` from the MSYS environment.

-Bowtie 2 is using the multithreading software model in order to speed up execution times on SMP architectures where this is possible.
-The Threading Building Blocks library, TBB, is now the default threading library in Bowtie 2.
-On POSIX platforms (like Linux, Mac OS, etc.) if TBB is not available the pthread library will be used.
-Although it is possible to use pthread library on Windows, a non-POSIX platform, due to performance reasons Bowtie 2 will try to use Windows native multithreading if possible.
-We recommend that you first install the [Threading Building Blocks library], but if unable to do so please specify `make NO_TBB=1`.
-TBB comes installed by default on many popular Linux distros.
-Please note, packages built without TBB will have _-legacy_ appended to the name.
+Bowtie 2 can be run on many threads.
+By default, Bowtie 2 uses the Threading Building Blocks library (TBB) for this.
+If TBB is not available on your system (e.g. `make` prints an error like `tbb/mutex.h: No such file or directory`), you can install it yourself (see [Threading Building Blocks library]) or build Bowtie 2 with `make NO_TBB=1` to use pthreads or Windows native multithreading instead.

 Adding to PATH
 --------------